John in Holy Week and Easter

 Featuring the late Daniel J. Harrington, S.J., who was Boston College School of Theology and Ministry Professor of New Testament, and Father Thomas D. Stegman, S.J., Boston College School of Theology and Ministry Associate Professor of New Testament

 The Gospel of John is used prominently throughout Holy Week and the Easter season.
 Frs.
 Harrington and Stegman artfully present on the Passion Narrative in John and on the Johannine themes in the Easter season.
-This C21 Online workshop is based on a campus workshop presented in Spring 2011.
+This C21 Online course is based on a campus workshop presented in Spring 2011.

 Check the course schedule for future offerings of this course.